 Some of the more recent flagship circular saws come rail-compatible.
 They give you the accuracy of using a track with the familiar feel of a standard circular saw.
 You can still put a high tooth count blade on it if you want a finer finish, but the design isn’t as purpose-driven for woodworking as a track saw.

-You can also read up on the decision between a track saw and table saw from PTR contributor, Chris Wagoner.
-Check out that article here.
+You can also read up on the decision between a track saw vs a table saw from PTR contributor, Chris Wagoner.

 Features to Look For